 Along their length, the Andes are split into several ranges, separated by intermediate depressions.
 These ranges are, in turn, grouped into three major divisions based on climate.

 The climate in the Andes varies greatly depending on location, altitude and proximity to the sea.
-The mountains have a large effect on the temperatures of nearby areas.
-The snow line depends on the location.
+The mountains have a significant effect on the temperatures of nearby areas.
+Likewise, the snow line depends on the location.

-The southern section is rainy and cool, and the central Andes are dry with large variations in temperature.
-The northern Andes are typically rainy and warm.
+The southern section is rainy and cool, and the central Andes are dry with significant temperature variations.
+Conversely, the northern Andes are typically rainy and warm.

-The Tropical Andes runs through Venezuela, Colombia, Ecuador, Peru and Bolivia.
+The Tropical Andes run through Venezuela, Colombia, Ecuador, Peru, and Bolivia.

 The Dry Andes is one of the two subregions of the Argentine and Chilean Andes (from the Atacama Desert in northern Chile and northwestern Argentina south to latitude 35°S in Chile.
 In Argentina, the Dry Andes reaches 40°S due to the leeward effect of the Andes).

-Map of the climatic regions of the Andes: Dry Andes in yellow, Wet Andes in blue, and Tropical Andes in green
+Map depicting the climatic regions of the Andes: Dry Andes in yellow, Wet Andes in blue, and Tropical Andes in green